pej0918/pej0918.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hi there!
 I'm Eunju Park.
 <br>I am passionate about artificial intelligence and its potential to bridge the gap between modalities, enabling machines to understand and interact with the world more intuitively.
+## 📚 Interests
-My research interests include <Strong>Multimodal Learning, Multimodal Hallucination, Anomaly Detection, Computer Vision, Generative Models and Vision-Language Models</Strong>.
+Multimodal Learning, Multimodal Hallucination, Anomaly Detection, Computer Vision, Generative Models and Vision-Language Models
 <br>